Nont18/Dung-calculator/README.md

 ## how to run

 Normally, i run this project by local.
-I have not try to run with Docker yet.
-If you want you can try by yourself but local is fine as well.
+Local is fine as well.

-### Run on Docker (preferred)
+### Run on Docker

 Once you install `Docker` in your system, you can do the following.